RasmusLiltorp/onboarding-portal/README.md

 # Onboarding Portal - Web Development Course

+**This is a school project and is NOT production ready.** Do not deploy this application without significant security changes.
+If you do use this code, make sure to regenerate the `APP_KEY` in `.env`.

 This repository contains my solutions for the web development course assignments.

 ## Structure